awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-miaod-eng.md

     ![][equation3] (3)

-    Here, if we take a look at Fig. xxx, we will see that the decision boundaries of two classifiers will be distant from each other. especially on the instances we consider informative.
+    Here, if we take a look at Fig. 2, we will see that the decision boundaries of two classifiers will be distant from each other. especially on the instances we consider informative.

 3. Minimizing Instance Uncertainty
     Now that we have gotten two classifiers that maximize the instance uncertainty, we have another concern.
 The data distributions of the labeled set are most certainly different from those of the unlabeled to some extent.
 To remedy this issue, we freeze the classifiers and regressor to focus on training only the base network.
 The loss function becomes: